‘Teen Mom 2’: Kailyn Lowry Says She’s Dating A ‘Super Hot’ Guy, Is It Her Baby Daddy?

 A post shared by Kailyn Lowry (@kaillowry) on

 Of course, fans believe that Lowry was talking about her current baby daddy, whom she has refused to reveal.
-After it was announced that Kailyn was pregnant again, the Teen Mom 2 star confirmed that she would not reveal the identity of the father, nor would she announce the sex of the unborn baby, as she is waiting until the baby’s born to find out if it will be another brother for sons Isaac and Lincoln, or her first little girl.
+After it was announced that Kailyn was pregnant again, the Teen Mom 2 star confirmed that she would not reveal the identity of the father, nor would she announce the sex of the unborn baby, as she is waiting until the baby’s born to find out if it will be another brother for sons Isaac and Lincoln or her first little girl.

 Although Kail gushed over her then-boyfriend during the Teen Mom 2 special, the pair are no longer together.
 The MTV mom’s publicist, Casi Densmore-Koon revealed last month that Kailyn’s baby daddy is a friend of hers that she briefly dated.
 However, the two are not longer together, and it’s unclear how much involvement he’ll have in the child’s life.